diatomsRcool/butterfly/README.md

 *Note: Orange County Butterfly Monitoring Network was also known as Irvine Ranch

-alignment_test.ipynb is a jupyter notebook to use to test the alignment
+alignment_test.ipynb is a jupyter notebook to use to test the alignment.
+Go to the mybinder link below to use it.

 http://mybinder.org/repo/diatomsrcool/butterfly